gtatters/ThermImageJ/Readme.md

     -   This macro will scan a FLIR video file (SEQ) for the offset byte position '0200wwwwhhhh' where wwww and hhhh are the image width and height in 16-bit little endian hexadecimal.
     -   For example, the magicbyte for a 640x480 camera: 02008002e001", "8002" corresponds to 640 and "e001" corresponds to 480.
     -   The user can provide a custom magicbyte, but should leave this blank otherwise.
+    -   The function is only used in conjunction with the Raw Import FLIR SEQ macro.
     -   The function returns best estimates for the offset and gap bytes necessary for use with the Raw Import FLIR SEQ macro, although is not guaranteed to be correct due to variances in SEQ file saving convention.
     -   Note: on unix based OS, this macro calls the **xxd** executable and runs quickly.
 For Windows OS, Powershell Core 6 needs to be installed with the updated **Format-Hex** function, and runs slowly.
 -   Image Byte swap <img src='./images/ByteSwap.png'>